sungchun12/README/README.md

 The general thrust of this is: lets agree upon what we need done and why (I'll always have a suggestion), enable me with resources and knowledge, and check in frequently while I throw myself at it.

 1. **Start with Why**: I generally believe in articulating the core story underlying the problem we're solving.
 If it can't be named in plain language, then I can't imagine the end result will resonate with the end user.
-The upfront work can be cumbersome and I do see the art in discerning whether we're brainstorming or going into analysis paralysis.
+The upfront work can be cumbersome, and I do see the art in discerning whether we're brainstorming or going into analysis paralysis.
 However, I like doing my best to avoid building a rocket when we need a boat or worse vice versa.

 2. **Frequent, Specific Deliverables**: I work best when I know exactly what is expected of me, and you'll notice me repeat next steps back to you.
 I believe words are precious, and I'll be as honest as possible about when I can deliver something: [Wise Words](https://www.youtube.com/watch?v=7uUAUDGl5-U&feature=youtu.be&t=34)

-3. **Stretch**: I have no problem signing up for things slightly out of my comfort zone and knowledge level, in fact I love the challenge and do my best work on the edge.
-I'm willing to go to the second tab of a google search.
+3. **[Ultimate Tensile Strength](https://simple.wikipedia.org/wiki/Tensile_strength)**: I thrive in jumping into the deep end, and I love the challenge of building things that haven't been Medium blogged to death.
+I'm willing to go to the second tab of a Google search to figure things out.
 That's some due diligence right there.

 ## How I Work